 Finally, we reviewed a new \$495 million system to replace existing retail systems at post offices.
-At the time of project approval, the system was designed to capture detailed retail transaction information.
+At the time of project approval, the system was designed to capture detailed information on retail transactions.
 However, we determined the system was not performing as originally required.
 As a result, Postal Service managers were not able to fully assess performance problems, identify issues to improve systems operations, or determine future training needs.